ephemeralwaves/L-System-Music-Module/README.md

 node example.js

-This should output a midi file which can be played or examined in sheetmusic software like Musescore.
+This should output a midi file called fractalmelody.mid (this name can be changed in Melody.js) which can be played or examined in sheetmusic software like Musescore.

 ## Usage
 ```js